PoisotLab/ms_metaweb_transfer/README.md

-taxonomic point of view, the chances of finding another area with enough related species to make a reliable inference decreases; this would likely be indicated by large confidence intervals during ancestral character estimation, but the lack of well documented metawebs is currently preventing from developing more concrete guidelines.
+taxonomic point of view, the chances of finding another area with enough related species to make a reliable inference decreases; this would likely be indicated by large confidence intervals during ancestral character estimation, but the lack of well documented metawebs is currently preventing the development of more concrete guidelines.
 The question of phylogenetic relatedness and dispersal is notably true if the metaweb is assembled in an area with mostly endemic species, and as with every predictive algorithm, there is room for the application of our